Join us at Science Gallery London for an event exploring the role that creativity can play in supporting the mental health of medical practitioners.

 As we shape up the day, you can expect to hear from:

-Kryssie Tyrtania, Assistant Arts Curator at UCLH Arts, sharing their bespoke arts programme for doctors.
+Kryssie Tyrtania, Assistant Arts Curator at UCLH Arts, and Dr Natasha Angadi, sharing their bespoke arts programme for doctors.

 A King’s medical student discussing the role that creativity has played in their studies.